 - · It’s even more important to turn your leads into customers than just getting new ones.

 To do that, you must develop a lead nurturing & lead scoring strategy.
-Let’s see both activities and some key tips and tricks.
+We will now analyse both activities and share some key tips and tricks.

-In order to understand both concepts and their differences, see on the below a comparative table between lead scoring and lead nurturing.
+In order to understand both concepts and their differences, the table below for a comparison of lead scoring and lead nurturing.

-Before introducing lead nurturing activities and best practices, we need to understand why it’s important to consider lead nurturing to the campaign plan:
+Before introducing lead nurturing activities and best practices, we need to understand why it’s important to consider lead nurturing in the campaign plan:

 · According to Marketing Sherpa, 73% of leads are not ready to buy when they first give their contact details.

-· Companies that implement lead nurturing make 50% more sales, according to Marketo.
+· Companies that implement lead nurturing make 50% more in sales, according to Marketo.

-· Marketo also states that nurtured leads make 47% larger purchases than unnurtured leads.
+· Marketo also states that nurtured leads make 47% bigger purchases than leads that have not been nurtured.

-· Nurtured leads experience a 23% shorter sales cycle, as reported by Market2Lead.
+· Nurtured leads have a sales cycle that is 23% shorter, as reported by Market2Lead.

-· Finally, Demand Gen Report confirms that only a 35% of B2B marketers have established a lead nurturing strategy, so if you decide to implement it, you gain a competitive advantage.
+· Finally, Demand Gen Report confirms that only 35% of B2B marketers have established a lead-nurturing strategy, so if you decide to implement one, you will gain a competitive advantage immediately.

 Align your sales and marketing departments:

-Marketing department takes care of generating new leads, and the sales one deals with them.
-That’s why it’s essential both departments are aligned as the leads’ flow between both departments will be faster.
-As a result, conversion opportunities will be higher.
+The Marketing department takes care of generating new leads, and the sales team converts them.
+That’s why it’s essential both departments are aligned.
+The leads should flow efficiently between both departments.
+If this happens, conversion rates will be higher.

 Build an automated content plan:

-You first need to analyse on which stage your leads are located to create the appropriate content and also plan which content you are going to give when leads move on the next stages of the journey.
-In addition, your team should classify the leads on which goals, interests and needs they have.
-As a result, the more automated and customised your content is, the more qualified result you are going to get.
-After explaining it, let’s see how to build an automated content plan step-by-step:
+You first need to analyse which stage of the buyer journey your leads are located.
+This enables you to create the appropriate content for now and also to plan which content you are going to give them when they move onto the next stage of the journey.
+Your team should classify the leads by goals, interests and needs / problems they have.
+The more automated and customised your content is, the more qualified result you are going to get.
+Here’s how to build an automated content plan, step-by-step:

-· Decide what you want to automate: You can use tools like Google Alerts to find content using your target audience keywords.
-In addition, check which content of your company has more traffic and engagement to include it on your plan.
+- · Decide what you want to automate: You can use tools like Google Alerts to find content using your target audience keywords.
+In addition, check which content from your company has the most traffic and engagement and include it in your plan.

-· Define the workflow process: Here, you need to classify the content according to the leads’ stage.
-For example, for recent leads that don’t have a clear image of your company, offer more educational content.
-On the other hand, those who have already received content and know your company offer them more specific and solution-focused content.
+- · Define the workflow process: Here, you need to classify the content according to the lead stage.
+For example, for recent leads that don’t have a clear understanding of your company, offer content that is more educational.
+For those who have already received content and know your company, offer them more specific and solution-focused content.

-· Set your touchpoints: You need to decide how you’re going to communicate with your leads (for example, email, website, social media, etc).
-Based on our experience, the main touchpoints your lead nurturing strategy should include are the email, a pricing page to check how many leads are considering your solutions, popups with specific offers and your social networks.
+- · Set your touchpoints: You need to decide how you’re going to communicate with your leads (i.e. email, website, social media, etc).
+Based on our experience, the main touchpoints of your lead nurturing strategy should be the initial email, a pricing page to check how many leads are considering your solutions, popups with specific offers and your social networks.

-· Automate your email marketing: Send specific emails to your leads, and, if users click to links, but they don’t perform any activity, give another specific content.
-On the contrary, if users click the links and also carry out an action (i.e., fill a form), send another email with a relevant offer.
+- · Automate your email marketing: Send specific emails to your leads, and, if users click on your links but don’t perform the final action, retarget them with more specific content.
+On the contrary, if users click the links and also carry out an action (i.e., fill out a form), upsell them by sending another email with a similar relevant offer.

-· Carry out retargeting campaigns: Finally, you can also launch a retargeting campaign for those leads who give their contact details, but they didn’t carry out any other activity with your company.
+- · Carry out retargeting campaigns: Finally, you can also launch a retargeting campaign for those leads who have interacted with you previously in some shape or form.

 Use more than one channel:

-Typically, when you think about a lead nurturing plan, the first thing that comes to mind is an email nurturing.
-This technique indeed helps to the nurturing process, but a multi-channel strategy will be more effective.
-We recommend combining different activities of nurturing, like email marketing, social media retargeting and search retargeting.
+Typically, when you think about a lead nurturing plan, the first thing that comes to mind is email nurturing.
+This technique does indeed help the nurturing process, but a multi-channel strategy will be more effective.
+We recommend combining different nurturing activities, such as email marketing, social media retargeting and search retargeting.

 Follow-up your leads on time:

-According to HubSpot, companies that develop follow-up plan with their leads, have 7 seven times meaningful conversation.
-That’s why it’s important to do a follow-up with the incoming leads on a continuous basis.
-Sending an email or calling leads in the right moment will be more effective because it increases the opportunities to convert them into qualified sales when leads are contacted immediately.
-Also, it’s necessary to plan the call or email previously to get the best results.
+According to HubSpot, companies that develop a follow-up plan for their leads have x7 more meaningful conversation.
+That’s why it’s important to do a follow-up with incoming leads on a continuous basis.
+Sending an email or calling leads at the right time will be more effective.
+Take your time to plan the scripts here – it pays to have your story straight.

 To build an optimal lead nurturing plan, make sure that:

-The aim of creating a lead scoring strategy is to identify which leads are ready to the purpose and which ones need a nurturing process.
-Here we mention more reasons to develop lead scoring:
+The aim of creating a lead scoring strategy is to identify which leads are fit for purpose and which need to be nurtured further.
+Here’s why you should develop a lead scoring strategy:

-- · According to Aberdeen Research, companies that get a right lead scoring have a 192% higher average lead qualification rate than those that do not.
+- · According to Aberdeen Research, companies that get their lead scoring right have a 192% higher average lead qualification rate than those who do not.

-- · A research of 10 B2B companies done by Eloqua, confirms that deal close rates increased by 30%, company revenue by +18% and the revenue per deal by +17%.
+- · Eloqua researched 10 B2B companies and confirmed that close rates increased by 30%, company revenue by +18% and revenue per deal by +17%.

 - · Using lead scoring provides a 77% boost in lead generation ROI, according to Marketing Sherpa.

-To build an optimal lead scoring strategy, you must consider the following key recommendations.
-If you’re not familiar with the lead scoring concept, you can read this post from Hubspot.
+To build an optimal lead scoring strategy, you must consider the following.
+If you’re not familiar with the lead scoring concept, you can read this excellent post from Hubspot.

 Score leads by demographic data:

-Setting points on demographic information helps to know and focus on those leads that fit with your product or service.
+Setting points on demographic information helps to focus those leads that fit with your product or service.
 The common attributes to consider are seniority, department, market, annual revenue, location and job title.

 Create different lead scoring for product or service:

-If your company has more than one product or service to sell, we advise creating scoring models for each product or service.
-Consequently, this allows you to make sure that scores reflect the leads’ quality accurately.
+If your company has more than one product or service to sell, we advise you to create scoring models for each product or service.
+Consequently, this allows you to make sure that scores reflect the quality of leads accurately.